mohsinht/site/pages/posts/shortlisting-remote-companies.md

 - Always communicate your timezone restrictions with the company in your cover letter or interview.
 - If the company has >5 hour difference, negotiate your time for active collaboration with them.
 Ask them if 4 hour collaboration is enough, most will agree.
 And spend rest of 4 hours in your own schedule.
 - Don't consider a job if the company has active collaboration time in the night.
 This is very very unhealthy and counter-productive in the long-term.
-Even they pay you extra, applying to such jobs is not suggested.
+Even if they pay you extra, applying to such jobs is not suggested.

 ## Communication barriers